Hasibur14/Hasibur14/README.md

 # 💫 About Me:
-I am a front-end developer with hands-on experience in building responsive web applications using HTML, CSS, JavaScript, and frameworks like React.js.
-I have successfully completed over 4 full-stack projects.
+I am a MERN Stack developer with hands-on experience in building responsive web applications using HTML, CSS, JavaScript, TypeScript, and frameworks like React.js, Next.js and also NodeJS, MongoDB.
+I have successfully completed over 15 full-stack projects.
 I am passionate about leveraging my innovative and creative skills to contribute to company growth through assigned responsibilities.
 I am now ready to be hired and eager to bring my expertise to a dynamic development team.
 Let's explore my GitHub and connect with me!

 <img align="right" alt="coding" width="400" src="https://www.cyanous.com/img/php.gif">
 - 🌱 I’m currently learning **Next.js**